apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 # Sessions
 ## Session 1 - Core Concepts & Architecture
-### Architecture:
+### Components:
 - Master Nodes: manages k8s cluster
 - Worker Nodes: Applications are there
 - ETCD Cluster: Is for archiving everything.
 Key-value pair DB.
 Jason-based
 - Kube Scheduler: scheduled which workloads is going to be assigned to which worker
-- Contreoller Manager: Checks status of workers and workloads.
+- Kube Contreoller Manager: Checks status of workers and workloads.
 Has so many Controllers.
 It is not a centralized contrller.
 In a 5 second interval check health of components
 - Kube APIServer: A Manager which have to be informed for every interaction.
 Components do not talk to each other directly.
 The talk to API-Server and then API-Server communicate what have to be done.
 The only component that is connected to ETCD
 - Kubelet: Exists on master node + worker node.
 Have so many responsibilities.
 Kubelet does status checks to API-Server.
+Master node Kubelet checks
 - CRD (Container Runtime Engine): A container controller
+- Kube Proxy: Exists on master node + worker node.
+Set Firewall Rules.
+For example for port forwarding

+### Architecture
+#### Master Node
+- Kubelet
+- Kube Proxy
+- CRD
+- Kube APIServer
+- ETCD Cluster
+- Kube Contreoller Manager
+- Kube Scheduler

+#### Worker Node
+- Kubelet
+- Kube Proxy
+- CRD

 ### Deploying an app procedure
 - Setup a yaml file for my-app